 ADOPTION PROCESS

-Cross Our Paws’ adoptions begin with filling out an adoption application (must be over 23 years old to apply) followed by a home visit if we feel the application is a good match for the animal.
+Cross Our Paws’ adoptions begin with filling out an adoption application (must be over 23 years old to apply) followed by a telephone interview and home visit if we feel the application is a good match for the animal.
 All our rescues are cared for in foster homes and in order not to be too disruptive to our volunteers, we pre-approve all applicants prior to a meet and greet.
 Our adoptions start with a one to two week trial foster to adopt period to ensure that the animal is a good match for your family.

 Cross Our Paws Adoption Questionnaire-Application